maretta87/hello-world/README.md

     dotColor = [white]; % Set the color

-    dotXpos =  screenXpixels * 0.5; % values obtained with the script below
-    dotYpos = yCenter; % value obrained with the  script below
+    dotXpos =  screenXpixels * 0.5; % in eprime the fixation was at center X position dotYpos = screenXpixels * 0.48; % I worte this number, because in eprime the fixation was at the 48% on y position
     % DB - You've got the idea here, but not implimented it correctly.
 Take
     % a look at the values produced for dotXpos & dotYpos and think about
     % where they are on a screen